merkouris148/machine-learning-classifiers/README.md

 1. Salinas_hyperspectral.mat
 2. classification_labels.mat

-For same pixels the label is uknown (encoded with the label ```0```).
+For same pixels the label is unknown (encoded with the label ```0```).
 In this project we only consider the pixels of **known labels**.
 The given hyperspectral image is of size 150x150, where every pixel is a 204-dimentional vector.
 The given data set is divided in three sets:

 1. Training set
 2. Test set